pingcap/docs/tools/dm/task-configuration-file-intro.md

 ## Important concepts

-For description of important concepts including `instance-id` and the DM-worker ID, see [Important concepts](/tools/dm/dm-configuration-file-overview.md#important-concepts).
+For description of important concepts including `source-id` and the DM-worker ID, see [Important concepts](/tools/dm/dm-configuration-file-overview.md#important-concepts).

 ## Configuration order